digi-embedded/android-sample-cloudconnector/README.md

 Make sure the hardware is set up correctly:

-1. The device is powered on.
+1. The development board is powered on.
-2. The device is connected directly to the PC by the micro USB cable.
+2. The board is connected directly to the PC by the micro USB cable.

 Demo run
 --------

 The example is already configured, so all you need to do is to build and launch the project.

 Once application starts, configure the basic Cloud Connector service parameters such as device name, description, contact information and vendor ID.
 The rest of parameters are configured by default.
 Click save to store the new values.

 Device requests can be received from Remote Manager using the target name "cloud_connector_sample".

 Finally, you can send any type of data point to Remote Manager by clicking on "Data Points" button.
 In the new dialog configure the desired data point format and number and click "Send" button.

 Compatible with